4th Year Bachelor of Arts

 Why did you decide to become an Arts Peer Mentor?

-I decided to become a mentor in the RBC Arts Peer Mentoring program because when I first came to UFV I could have really benefited from such a program and now I want to pass what I have learned on to new students so they feel at home here.
+I decided to become a mentor in the RBC Arts Peer Mentor program because I myself could have really benefitted from such a program when I first came to UFV and now I want to pass on my experience and knowledge to help new students feel confident about their transition to university life.

 What is the most rewarding part so of being a Peer Mentor?